EnKF-C user guide: Point logs

 \section{Point logs}

-It is often desirable to investigate sensitivity of model variables to observations or, more generally, analyse certain features of the DAS and their behaviour over time.
-In practice such analysis can be logistically complicated due to limitations on storage and/or access to it.
-Yet, it is usually feasible to save this information in a number of specified locations.
+It is often desirable to investigate the drivers of the analysis or, more generally, certain features of the DAS and their behaviour over time.
+In practice such investigations can be logistically complicated due to limitations on storage and/or access to it.
+Yet, it is usually feasible to save the model state and observations for a number of specified locations.

 EnKF-C provides capability of saving complete DA related information for specified horizontal locations in so called ``point logs''.
 The locations are specified in the main parameter file, e.g.: